Nokomis East: Events

-The neighborhood association hosts six to ten town meetings per year.
+NENA hosts six to ten town meetings per year.
 These have included meetings with property developers and discussions about significant neighborhood happenings, such as the renovation of the Nokomis Library.
-In April or May, the Nokomis East Neighborhood Association usually hosts a neighborhood meeting to update the public on its affairs and those of the neighborhood, and deliver its annual report.
+In April or May, the NENA usually hosts a neighborhood meeting to update the public on its affairs and those of the neighborhood, and deliver its annual report.
 The 2008 neighborhood meeting featured state senator Patricia Torres Ray as the keynote speaker.

-On December 30, the neighborhood association holds a Night Before New Year's Eve Celebration with family games, music, crafts and horse-drawn hayrides.
-New Year's is celebrated at 8:00pm, instead of midnight.
+On December 30, NENA holds a Night Before New Year's Eve Celebration with family games, music, craftsM and horse-drawn hayrides.
+New Year's is celebrated at 8 p.m. instead of midnight.

-April fools
+April Fools'

-Every April Fool's Day, fictitious stories written as news articles are posted on the association's website.
-Usually, they involve local topics, such as the METRO Blue Line or Lake Nokomis.
-One such story, released in 2006, supposed that bull sharks had been pushed up the Mississippi River and into the Minnehaha Creek after hurricanes Katrina and Rita.
+Every April Fools' Day, fictitious stories written as news articles are posted on the association's website.
+Usually they involve local topics, such as the METRO Blue Line or Lake Nokomis.
+One such story, released in 2006, said that bull sharks had been pushed up the Mississippi River and into Minnehaha Creek after hurricanes Katrina and Rita.
 The story was picked up by online forums, websites and word of mouth, and at one point was averaging almost 1,000 views a day.